Psychological Barriers in Communication

 Diverse individuals around a globe, holding puzzle pieces representing cultural communication challenges.

-Yes, Noise can be considered a psychological barrier to communication.
+Yes, Noise can be considered a psychological communication barrier.
 Noise can refer to any external or internal distractions that interfere with communication.
-External Noise can include physical Noise, such as loud music or construction noise, while internal Noise can include mental distractions, such as stress, anxiety, or fatigue.
+External Noise can include physical Noise, such as loud music or construction noise, while internal Noise can include mental distractions, like stress, anxiety, or fatigue, which all act as psychological barriers in the communication process.

 When Noise is present, focusing on the message can be challenging, leading to misunderstandings or misinterpretations.
 External Noise can make it difficult to hear or understand the speaker, while internal Noise can make it challenging to concentrate or retain information.